EuroBasket 2017: Final draw

 Finland was paired with Iceland before the draw.

 Israel was paired with Lithuania before the draw.

 Romania was paired with Hungary before the draw.

 Turkey was paired with Russia before the draw.

 Before the draw it was already certain that Croatia would end up in the group with Hungary and Romania, due to the assignments of Finland, Israel and Turkey in their pot.

 Preliminary round

-Similar to EuroBasket 2015 the preliminary round is being played in four different venues in different countries.
-Each of the four groups exists of six teams, the best four teams of each group advance to the knockout stage.
-The first matches were played on August 31 and the last are scheduled for September 7.
+Similar to EuroBasket 2015 the preliminary round was played in four venues in different countries.
+Each of the four groups consisted of six teams, the best four teams of each group advanced to the knockout stage.
+The first matches were played on 31 August and the last were scheduled for 7 September.